-Fiscal Period Advisory Fee Recoupment / (Waiver) Advisory Fee After Recoupment / (Waiver) January 1, 2020 through June 19, 2020 \$128,799 (\$38,542) \$90,257 operating expenses to the extent necessary to limit the Fund's aggregate annual operating expenses (exclusive of front-end or contingent deferred loads, Rule 12b-1 plan fees, shareholder servicing plan fees, taxes, interest (including interest incurred in connection with bank and custody overdrafts), acquired fund fees and expenses, leverage expenses (i.e. any expenses incurred in connection with borrowings made by the Fund), dividends or interest expenses on short positions, expenses incurred in connection with any merger or reorganization, brokerage commissions and other transactional expenses, and extraordinary expenses such as litigation) to the limit set forth in the "Fees and Expenses of the Fund" table in the Prospectus.
-The Adviser may request recoupment of previously waived fees and paid expenses from the Fund for up to three years from the date such fees and expenses were waived or paid, subject to the operating expenses, after recoupment has been taken into account, to exceed the lesser of: (1) the expense limitation in place at the time of the waiver and/or expense payment; or (2) the expense limitation in place at the time of the recoupment.
+Fund Expenses.
+The Fund is responsible for its own operating expenses.
+However, pursuant to an operating expense limitation agreement between the Adviser and the Trust, on behalf of the Fund, the Adviser has agreed to waive management fees payable to it by the Fund and/or to reimburse the Fund's operating expenses to the extent necessary to limit the Fund's aggregate annual operating expenses (exclusive of front-end or contingent deferred loads, Rule 12b-1 plan fees, shareholder servicing plan fees, taxes, interest (including interest incurred in connection with bank and custody overdrafts), acquired fund fees and expenses, leverage expenses (i.e. any expenses incurred in connection with borrowings made by the Fund), dividends or interest expenses on short positions, expenses incurred in connection with any merger or reorganization, brokerage commissions and other transactional expenses, and extraordinary expenses such as litigation) to the limit set forth in the "Fees and Expenses of the Fund" table in the Prospectus.
+The Adviser may request recoupment of previously waived fees and paid expenses from the Fund for up to three years from the date such fees and expenses were waived or paid, subject to the operating expense limitation agreement, if such reimbursements will not cause the Fund's total annual fund operating expenses, after recoupment has been taken into account, to exceed the lesser of: (1) the expense limitation in place at the time of the waiver and/or expense payment; or (2) the expense limitation in place at the time of the recoupment.
 Any such reimbursement is also contingent upon the Board of Trustees' subsequent review and ratification of the reimbursed amounts.